 South Africa has it all, beautiful mountains, hiking trails, gorgeous beaches, and vibrant cities.
 South Africa is where we grew up and we call it home.
 Stick around for a while and talk to the locals, as South Africa provides many opportunities for rich cultural interaction.

-It's a vast country with many diverse regions, both with regards to geography, landscape and climate as well as culture, tradition and way of life.
+It's a vast country with many diverse regions, both with regards to geography, landscape, and climate as well as culture, tradition, and way of life.
 To truly experience South Africa, you will need to visit a few cities across the country.
-Our favourite is, of course, Cape Town, with its iconic Table Mountain and a multitude of stunning white-sand beaches.
-South Africa boasts exquisite natural landscapes, with dramatic mountain ranges, vast open spaces and the opportunity to enjoy either sunrise or sunset over the ocean depending on your location along the long and rugged coastline.
+Our favorite is, of course, Cape Town, with its iconic Table Mountain and a multitude of stunning white-sand beaches.
+South Africa boasts exquisite natural landscapes, with dramatic mountain ranges, vast open spaces, and the opportunity to enjoy either sunrise or sunset over the ocean depending on your location along the long and rugged coastline.
 With low risks of any natural disasters and a generally temperate climate, South Africa is a good all-year-round destination.

 Do You Need a VISA to Visit

 Advanced real-time filter by visa, region, value, weather & activity

 Currency: South African Rand (ZAR) - current conversion rate here.

 Electricity: 220-240V AC electricity.
 Power outlets are mostly round three-prong sockets (type D and type M) and round two-prong sockets (type C) and more recently also round three-prong sockets (type N).
 Be sure to pack a universal travel adaptor so you can still use all your electronic gadgets.